Sunday, January 11, 2026

 Now that we're deeply nesting within the continuum referred to as "the 21st century," with its deep fake images receding into the darkest corners of a world wide web having taken on a life of its own, we are at least mentally equipped enough that we might recognize such an image as being itself fabricated from any variety of source images, rendering the final form of it in some manner to be counterfeit.
 Yet is not that the very precinct of art itself?
 If we assume that the word art may serve as the prefix for artifice and everything "artificial," then yes, but when we lean back and relax on the thought that beautiful artworks, from abstract sculptures carved out of marble to vivid paintings which reflect through light startling images to our eyes, we do get a sense of the inherit value in such contrivances.
 The image below should hardly be thought of as "counterfeit," considering there remains no real precedent to which it stays attached, at least not one which could effectively substitute it.

 Why are these iterations so alluring and interesting looking?
 My guess is that the source image must've been rich with visual cues and elements which lend themselves in highly volatile ways to the VQGAN + CLIP programs that enable AI algorithms to generate random iterations of two separate images fused together like this.
-There must be a plethora of scintillating color cues embedded within the light captured in the original photo reflecting off the metal table top and off the curved surface of the water spill itself to produce a myriad different combinations of results, resulting in a myriad possible iterations when you consider that there's no limit to the second "style image" you might choose to utilize in crafting your deep dream generative artworks.
+There must be a plethora of scintillating color cues embedded within the light captured in the original photo reflecting off the reflective counter and off the curved surface of the water spill itself to produce a myriad different combinations of possibilities, resulting in a myriad potential iterations when you consider that there's no limit to the second "style image" you might choose to utilize in crafting your deep dream generative artworks.

-I love this one a lot, something about the textures evoke not just obsidian but some sea-shell like aspects, as if it were at the bottom of a deep river or some reflections off volcanic glass in a rainforest lagoon.
-These evocative hues and patterns which can be elicited from tweaking certain source images taken with a smartphone and then ran through a basic online photo editor before being paired with stylistic images to generate countless disparate iterations will continue to keep me inspired on my new mission to conjure Rorschachian portraits which reflect a cornucopia of pareidolia enhanced visual representations that I would very much like to frame and call "art."
+I love this last one a lot.
+There's something about the feathered, scaly textures that evoke not just obsidian refractions, but some sea-shell like aspects, as if it were at the bottom of a deep river or perhaps somehow reflected off volcanic glass in a rainforest lagoon.
+These evocative hues and patterns which can be elicited from tweaking certain source images, taken with a smartphone, and then run through a basic online photo editor, before being paired with any given stylistic images, from analog to digital, to generate countless disparate iterations and variants, will continue to keep me occupied and inspired on my new mission to conjure as many of these Rorschachian portraits I can manage, which appear to reflect a cornucopia of pareidolia enhanced visual representations, that regardless of anyone else's opinions, I would nevertheless like to frame and call "art."

-Here's the original source image, the snapshot taken from my iPhone of our steel kitchen table top, with some water spilled on it.
-I remember focusing on the water spill from a certain angle in order to capture the light from the ceiling reflecting off the water itself to the point it resembled a dragon's head.
-Pleased with the results, little did I know then that this singular image would evolve into the even more interesting and mystifying images depicted above, resulting from my introduction to the world of VQGAN + CLIP art.
-The secret which makes this particular mundane photo so effective at having been decoded and rearranged, I would guess, lies in the very fact that it depicts water atop a bright, shiny steel table top with the added bonus of having light reflected off both the water and the metal.
+Here's the original source image, the snapshot taken from my iPhone of our modern kitchen counter top, with some water spilled on it.
+I remember focusing on the water spill from a certain angle in order to capture the light from the ceiling, reflecting off the misshapen puddle itself, to the point it somewhat resembled a dragon's head, if one's imagination were so inclined to interpret it.
+Pleased with the results, little did I know then that this singular image would evolve into the even more interesting and mystifying synthographic images depicted above, all of which resulted from my introduction to the world of VQGAN + CLIP art.
+The secret which makes this particular mundane photo so effective at having been decoded and rearranged, I would guess, lies in the very fact that it depicts water atop a bright, reflective counter top, with the added bonus of having light reflected off both the water and surface underneath.
+Art may be seen through a variety of different perspectives and lenses.
+It's been mentioned that it may be defined as shorthand for "artificial," but I've come to appreciate a better definition, that I learned from my brother, perhaps the most brilliant artist I've ever had the stunning pleasure to have known in my life.
+He told me that if art remains shorthand for anything, it should be articulation.
+As far as I'm concerned, that's the perfect definition for it.

 Tuesday, November 12, 2019